Mburnand-tech/Burnet/README.md

 The app has the following main pages:

 - **`/`**  - Home page showing various articles of different subjects.
 Ordered by date posted, similiar to a topical social media site.
 - **`/category/:topic`** (Technology, LifeStyle, Sports) - Displays articles categorised by subject.
-Within here you can filter results based off user preference.
+Here you can filter results based off user preference.
 - **`/about`** - Gives a description of the project.
 - **`/articles/:article_id`** - Displays the details of specified article, including its comments and an option to like the article and its comments.
 If a user is logged in, theres an input method to leave comments and delete previous comments.